-The scope chain is created and initialised to contain the global object and no others.

-Environment bindings instantiation is performed using the global object as the environment object and using property attributes { [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: false }.

-The this value is the global object.
+- The scope chain is created and initialised to contain the global object and no others. - Variable instantiation is performed using the global object as the variable object and using property attributes { DontDelete }. - The this value is the global object.

 10.2.2 Eval Code